marijnh/esmoduleserve/README.md

 It acts as a regular file server for a given directory, but exposes an extra top-level path, `/_m/`, to serve rewritten modules relative to that directory.
-Any files requested through this path will have its imports (and re-exports) rewritten to point at the precise resolved scripts, also referenced through `/_m/`.
+Any file requested through this path will have its imports (and re-exports) rewritten to point at precise resolved scripts paths, referenced through `/_m/`.

 Resolution is done via the [node algorithm](https://www.npmjs.com/package/resolve), but letting